 While on the surface and to the typical consumer these sites are for networking and staying in touch with friends, marketers and business owners know the real genius of social platforms lies in getting people to self-identify their hobbies, interests, demographics, and buying behaviors and providing that information to advertisers at an enormous profit.

 Running paid ads on Facebook and Instagram is one of the most accessible forms of advertising available to gym owners because you can do it all yourself, from creating the content, setting the budget, and targetting your audience.
 That’s not to say that you’ll be as effective as a professional digital media company at running your ads, but it lets you get started even if you have a tight budget.

 The biggest strength of advertising on social media is the specificity of information you can use to target specific groups who are your most likely customers.
 Age, gender, and zip code are enough to beat traditional advertising but it doesn’t stop there.
 Facebook tracks a ton of data about what people view, buy, and how they respond to advertising.

-Learn to use their marketing tools effectively and you can achieve excellent return on investment and utilize your ads’ statistics to improve from one marketing campaign to the next.
+Learn to use their marketing tools effectively and you can achieve an excellent return on investment and utilize your ads’ statistics to improve from one marketing campaign to the next.

-An informative and visually appealing website is the centerpiece of your digital presentation.
+An informative and visually appealing website is the centerpiece of your digital presence.
 Regardless of how the visitor learned about your brand, your site will likely be the source of their initial feeling about your business’s quality and credibility.

 Whether you use a do-it-yourself tool like Wix or Squarespace or have a professional design firm do the work, make sure your site follows these principles: